zahidesatmutlu/Chess-Vision-and-Stockfish-Prediction/README.md

 </p>

 ## Train
-Datasets are trained with 16GB Tesla T4 GPU via Google Colab.
+Datasets are trained with 16GB Tesla T4 GPU via [Google Colab](https://colab.research.google.com).

-✔️ If you want to make a new train, first run the roboflow code that contains the API code.
+✔️ If you want to make a new train, first run the [Roboflow](https://roboflow.com) code that contains the API code.

 ```bash
 pip install roboflow